-- Interventions are planned in half-termly blocks - At the end of each block, children's progress towards their targets is assessed and recorded in preparation for the review of the Pupil Profile - A decision is them made as to whether to continue the intervention, to swap to a new intervention, or to allow a period of consolidation in class.
+- Interventions are planned in blocks depending on the needs of the child.
+Interventions may be delivered by an external specialist, such as a speech & language practitioner or occupational therapist. - At the end of each block, children's progress towards their targets is assessed and recorded in preparation for the review of the SEND Support Plan. - A decision is them made as to whether to continue the intervention, to swap to a new intervention, or to allow a period of consolidation in class.